William-Moreno/city_explorer_api/README.md

 Estimate of time needed to complete:  1 hour

+Start time: 4:30pm

+Finish time: 6:45pm

+Actual time needed to complete: 2 hours 15 minutes

+**3. Weather: As a user, I want to request current weather information so that I can learn more about the typical weather patterns in the location I had entered.**

+Estimate of time needed to complete:  45 miuntes

-Start time: 2:45pm
+Start time: 7:00pm

 Finish time:

 Actual time needed to complete: